 Register Now for Summer Session—Foothill will offer two six-week sessions this summer: June 6–July 17 and June 27–August 6.
 Check out the summer class schedule and register now through June 5.
 California residents pay just $31 per unit plus basic fees for Foothill classes.
 For registration instructions, visit foothill.edu/admissions.php or call (650) 949-7325.

 Foothill College and De Anza College have implemented an emergency notification system (ENS) that rapidly sends voice, e-mail and text* messages to all faculty, staff and students.
 In the event of an emergency, including a power outage, campus closure or other urgent situation, Foothill-De Anza officials use the ENS service to provide emergency details and information on the appropriate response to all students and employees.
 The Foothill-De Anza ENS service will not be used for any purposes other than FHDA emergency communications and system testing.

 Emergency messages will be sent via e-mail and to all phone numbers that you have signed up for the free ENS service, and can include your work, home, cell and text.

 To add or update your contact information for the free ENS service, access your MyPortal.fhda.edu account and follow the instructions listed in the Set Up Emergency Notification section.
-Be certain that your contact information is complete and accurate.
-The contact information used by the ENS service is drawn from the Foothill-De Anza employment record database as well as data provided by students who have enrolled at Foothill-De Anza.
+The contact information used by the ENS service is drawn from the Foothill-De Anza employment database as well as data provided by students who have enrolled at Foothill-De Anza.